weilence/vscode-libman/README.md

-Client-side library acquisition in ASP.NET Core with libmam.
+Client-side library acquisition in ASP.NET Core with libman.

 Provide `init`, `install`, `uninstall`, `restore` and `clean` command of libman.